TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 47 - 8/12 (Sunday)
 Started messing around with Ember.
 I now have Ember installed and I created the udaciMeals app using Ember.
 This sure makes things a lot easier than trying to create it all manually.

+### Day 48 - 8/13 (Monday)
+Today has been a big Ember day.
+I am very much enjoying learning this but I have to say, getting these quizzes to pass was kinda difficult.
+First you have to clone the project, then `npm install` then `bower install` then `ember g route blah blah blah` whichever routes you want to create and then go in and modify the required files.
+Then you cross your fingers and hope it works -- which it usually doesn't.
+So you do it again and again until it passes.
+Ok great!